 The economy of any country is directly affected by its infrastructure.
 A direct impact on the development can be seen from the physical infrastructure.
 The increased growth rate of the Indian economy over the years prior to the slowdown had placed a lot of stress on the physical infrastructure within.
 A plethora of constraints and delays in implementation of projects has created major disputes throughout the nation.
 Cost overruns and project delays with decision making and appropriate financing are also key issues the government might need to address moving forward.

-In the National Infrastructure Pipeline (NIP) introduced by the Finance Minister of India, transport infrastructure was the most significant investment.
+In the National Infrastructure Pipeline or NIP introduced by the country's finance minister, transport infrastructure was the most significant investment.
 The expectation from road transport was to enhance highway characterization and to further the construction of expressways.
 For railways, semi high-speed corridors and dedicated freight corridors were the focus for improvement.
 Despite the investments, land acquisition disputes and environmental clearances are likely to disrupt a streamlined enforcement of the development plans.
 This will need to be leveraged by the government to maintain a proper balance between sustainability and growth.